Room 2001, Floor 2, Hardiman Research Building

 Martha Shaughnessy has fifteen years’ experience as Development Manager at the Moore Institute where she provides strategic leadership advice to the academic community in the area of Humanities Research.
 She has many years of experience in research funding and management to include FP6, FP7 and H2020.

-Martha is responsible for the Hardiman Research Building at NUI Galway (funded by the Higher Education Authority) which hosts postgraduate students within the College of Arts, Social Sciences & Celtic Studies and the College of Business Public Policy & Law.
+Martha is responsible for the Hardiman Research Building at University of Galway (funded by the Higher Education Authority) which hosts postgraduate students within the College of Arts, Social Sciences & Celtic Studies and the College of Business Public Policy & Law.
 The Hardiman Research Building is a new and unique international and national resource that integrates research and training in the Humanities, Digital Cultures, Creative Industries, Business, Social Sciences, Rights, Advocacy, and Public Policy.

 Martha has played a leadership role in numerous developments in fourth-level education, including the implementation of two national structured PhD programmes ‘Texts, Contexts, Cultures’ and ‘Digital Arts and Humanities’, and the setting up of the Irish Humanities Alliance.